My Philosophy

 I'm a couples therapist who helps couples get through an infidelity crisis.
 I help them either repair trust and rebuild their relationship better, or cut their losses and move on.

-My take is that the reason they are struggling is they don't know what steps to take to repair the enormous injury to trust.
+My take is that the reason they are struggling is they don't know what steps to take to repair the broken trust.
 Instead of fixing things they shut down, become defensive, and make things worse.
-Without a roadmap of what roles they need to play to get through this crisis, the high intensity of emotions causes partners to feel absolutely crazy and to act in ways that hurt each other more and keep them stuck.
+Without a roadmap of what to do to get through this crisis, the high intensity of emotions causes partners to feel absolutely crazy and to act in ways that hurt each other more and keep them stuck.

-If they shove it under the rug and don't deal directly with this trust injury, it might feel better temporarily but it's bad news for the future of the relationship.
-It's like a broken bone that wasn't set right, it is a constant source of ache and inflammation YEARS into the future.
+Too many couples wait too long to get professional guidance after an affair comes to light, and they mess things up further.
+Shoving things under the rug, telling conflicting stories, or making impulsive decisions might feel good in the moment, but it's bad news for the future of the relationship.
+It's like a broken bone that wasn't set right.
+It is a constant source of ache and inflammation YEARS into the future.

-If they do handle it well the best they can expect is that trust will be restored, and the relationship will be more authentic, honest, and intimate than it ever was before the betrayal happened.
+With the right couples therapy, you can restore trust and the relationship will be more authentic, honest, and intimate than it was even before the betrayal happened.

-However, I am NOT a reconciliation at any cost therapist.
-Tolerating bad behavior helps no one.
-If partners are unwilling or unable to do what it takes to repair trust, I will help you look at this directly.
+However, I do NOT believe in reconciliation at any cost.
+If partners are unwilling or unable to do what it takes to repair trust, I will help you to look at the situation honestly.
 My wish is that you feel free to stay with your partner or leave your partner, and we can consider all of the options carefully.

-What I think these couples need most to handle it is a concrete plan for restoring trust.
+What I think couples dealing with betrayal need most is a concrete plan for restoring trust.
 They need to know when they are on the right track, to stay and keep trying, and when it's time to consider leaving.